Ihossain025/Power-BI-Portfolio_HR-Analytics-Project/README.md

 The model is centered around a FactPerformanceRating table containing employee performance review data, supported by several dimension tables, most notably Fact_Employee (act as _Dim Table also) and Dim_Date.

 *Key modeling decisions and activities include:*

-+ A clear distinction was maintained between all employees and reviewed employees to avoid biased attrition calculations, as not all employees were considered for performance review.
-Employee-centric KPIs or Visual's (Total Employees, Active Employees, Attrition Count) were calculated from Fact_Employee, where Employee-Performance or Satisfaction related KPIs or Visual's (Reviewed Employee, Attrition  Rate [Reviewed]) were calculated from Fact_PerformanceRating Table.

 + A single Date dimension table was used to support both Hire Date and Performance Review Date, enabling consistent time-based analysis.